 David A. Kindig is Emeritus Professor of Population Health Sciences and Emeritus Vice-Chancellor for Health Sciences at the University of Wisconsin-Madison, School of Medicine and Public Health.
-He currently is Co-Chair of the Institute of Medicine Roundtable on Population Health Improvement and Co-Directs the Wisconsin site of the Robert Wood Johnson Health & Society Scholars Program.
+He remains active with the UW Population Health Institute.
+He is Founding and Emeritus Co-Chair of the Institute of Medicine (NASEM) Roundtable on Population Health Improvement and Co-Directed the Wisconsin site of the Robert Wood Johnson Health & Society Scholars Program.
 He was an initial Co-PI on the Robert Wood Johnson MATCH grant under which the County Health Rankings were developed and was the Founder of the RWJF Roadmaps to HealthPrize.
 From 2011 to 2103 he was Editor of the Improving Population Health blog.

 He received a BA from Carleton College in 1962 and MD and PhD degrees from the University of Chicago School of Medicine in 1968.
 He completed residency training in Social Pediatrics at Montefiore Hospital in 1971.

 Dr. Kindig served as Professor of Preventive Medicine/Population Health Sciences at the University of Wisconsin from 1980-2003.
 He was Vice Chancellor for Health Sciences at the University of Wisconsin-Madison from 1980-1985, Director of Montefiore Hospital and Medical Center (1976-80), Deputy Director of the Bureau of Health Manpower, US Department of Health, Education and Welfare (1974-76), and the First Medical Director of the National Health Services Corps (1971-73).
 He was National President of the Student American Medical Association in 1967-68.